AREMUSUCCESS/Nigeria-conflict-analysis/README.md

 Kano:<img width="801" height="249" alt="image" src="https://github.com/user-attachments/assets/18a4ad90-f0ff-406f-ab1d-361bf64035a6" />

-**Kidnapping (26% of Fatalities):**
+**Kidnapping (15% of Fatalities):**
-While kidnapping incidents were frequent (recorded in Abuja, Borno, Kaduna, and Bauchi), they resulted in roughly a quarter of total fatalities, indicating a high frequency of "kidnap-for-ransom" where survival is more common than in direct armed conflict.
+While kidnapping incidents were frequent (recorded in FCT, Borno, Kaduna, and Bauchi), they resulted in roughly a quarter of total fatalities, indicating a high frequency of "kidnap-for-ransom" where survival is more common than in direct armed conflict.
 <img width="673" height="243" alt="image" src="https://github.com/user-attachments/assets/7fa41aa3-d794-4c58-a38d-3cf921fd9926" />

-**Theft and Civil Unrest (24% Combined):**
+**Theft and Civil Unrest (28% Combined):**
 These categories represent a significant portion of incident volume but remain lower in lethality compared to armed engagements.
 <img width="671" height="243" alt="image" src="https://github.com/user-attachments/assets/368cf228-9d26-4187-9fad-b11524712301" />